Udūqko

 The symbol seen on the header page of this website is a cosmogram which describes a system in which all points of information are interconnected, except for one outlying string of data that exists outside the system.
 This outlying string is Uduqko.

-Kamil Hassim, a South African artist of Indian descent, is a trans-disciplinary artist and musician known for his innovative work that blends art, science, and indigenous knowledge systems.
-He graduated from the Michaelis School of Fine Art, where he was awarded the 2019 Michaelis Prize for the most outstanding artist and the Simon Gerson prize, where he also attained a Masters.
+This experience was transformative for his practice, as he met leading physicists and scientists and witnessed cutting-edge experiments in particle physics, engineering and astronomy.
+He graduated from the Michaelis School of Fine Art, where he was awarded the 2019 Michaelis Prize for the most outstanding artist and the Simon Gerson Award for sculpture.
+He attained a Masters from the same institution.

-Hassim's artistic practice is characterized by a deep engagement with the concept of space-time as a medium.
-He is fascinated by the interconnectedness of space and time and how they shape our reality, which he explores through his art.
-His approach is marked by a spiritual sensitivity, adjacent to indigenous Polynesian Wayfinding.
-For example, in his final Master's exhibition in 2022, titled "Improvisation and Healing," Hassim created a new musical instrument that explored cultural paradigms and interfaced with the cosmos through improvisational music and praxis of wayfinding.
+His approach is marked by a synthesis of scientific observations, and spiritual sensitivity, adjacent to the ancient indigenous Polynesian art of Wayfinding.
+For example, in his final Master's exhibition in 2022, titled "Improvisation and Healing," Hassim created a new musical instrument that explored Afro-Asian cultural paradigms and ways of interfacing with the cosmos through improvisational music and a praxis of Wayfinding.